 Ideal for those who are time-poor, or want a high-intensity workout that equates to 90 minutes in the gym in a third of the time, fu/nis EMS training offers Low-frequency electric impulses activate up to 90% of the body’s muscles in just a 20-minute session.

-With over one-third of Kiwis being saying they are concerned about the health and wellbeing of themselves and others during the current climate, fu/nis EMS training is unique in being able to operate in higher Alert Levels than other gyms and fitness centres, allowing fu/nis to provide a “kick-ass workout” in a naturally socially-distanced and safe environment.
+With over one-third of Kiwis saying they are concerned about the health and wellbeing of themselves and others during the current climate, fu/nis EMS training is unique in being able to operate in higher Alert Levels than other gyms and fitness centres, allowing fu/nis to provide a “kick-ass workout” in a naturally socially-distanced and safe environment.

-Speaking with express Catrina from fu/nis says “As a private studio gym, fu/nis EMS training can operate in Level 2.5 – With only two people training at the same time in our studio, and barely any contact being made with workout equipment, working out with fu/nis can be labelled as ‘super-safe’ in times of Covid-19.”
+Speaking with express, Catrina from fu/nis says, “as a private studio gym, fu/nis EMS training can operate in Level 2.5 – With only two people training at the same time in our studio, and barely any contact being made with workout equipment, working out with fu/nis can be labelled as ‘super-safe’ in times of Covid-19.”

 “We have always had tight hygiene procedures that we simply dialled up in recent times.
-Due to working by appointment only, we already have a solid system of contract tracing in place and our gear, equipment & workout area is cleaned and disinfected after each training,” She adds.
+Due to working by appointment only, we already have a solid system of contract tracing in place and our gear, equipment & workout area is cleaned and disinfected after each training,” she adds.

 Ideal for those looking to maintain a work/life balance – As short as it may sound, just one to two 20-minute sessions per week being all it takes to improve physical and mental wellbeing, fu/nis EMS training is also great for individuals of all fitness levels.

 “fu/nis EMS training is able to activate deeper muscle groups which make the training so effective.
 Hence a maximum of two sessions per week is what we offer.
 If you’re already active, one additional EMS session per week can make all the difference for your results and fitness goals.”